metalalive/RobotCarRPi/build_essential_libraries.md

+# Build essential libraries for RobotCarRPi
-To run the lane detection application on Raspberry Pi (3b+, in my case), we need to build following libraries from source:
+To run the lane detection application on Raspberry Pi (3b+, in my case), since there is no convenient pre-built package for C++ developers on the intenet, we will need to build following libraries from source:

-##### OpenCV c++ library (v3.3.0 or 4.0.0):
+#### OpenCV c++ library v4.0.0:
-see installation guide [here](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/), it's OK to skip python part since we won't run python code on target Raspberry Pi.
+see installation guide [here](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/), few things should be noted here:
+- it's OK to skip python part since we won't run python code on target Raspberry Pi.
+- in the guide above, swap size was changed to 2GB for opencv installation, please keep it for subsequent bazel/tensorflow compilation, then change CONF_SWAPSIZE back to 100MB after tensorflow shared library is successfully built.

-##### Tensorflow C++ library (v1.11 or 1.12):
+#### Tensorflow C++ library (v1.11 or 1.12):
-The hardest part right here, since there is no convenient pre-built package for C++ developers on the intenet.
 In my case I train the neural network model on Ubuntu 14.04 using tensorflow v1.11, save the model then load it on Raspbian 9 (Stretch), run prediction code using tensorflow v1.12.

 Here are few general steps to build the tensorflow library which works for C++ application:

-###### (1) Build Bazel from source
+##### (1) Build Bazel from source
-Build bazel 0.17.0 for tensorflow v1.11, and build bazel 0.19.2 for tensorflow v1.12,
+We built bazel 0.17.0 for tensorflow v1.11, and built bazel 0.19.2 for tensorflow v1.12.
-Be sure to download release version to avoid building issues, see all available release versions from [HERE](https://github.com/bazelbuild/bazel/releases)
+Be sure to download release version to avoid building issues, see all available release versions from [HERE](https://github.com/bazelbuild/bazel/releases).

+Note that bazel supports only few CPU architecture like x86 and ARMv7-A, which means it does NOT support Raspberry PI model 1 because its CPU is based on ARMv6, please recheck the CPU architecture of your Raspberry Pi.

 - In command-line interface, you have:
    ```Shell